Free tool · No signup required

 ▶Do I have to pay the Medicare levy surcharge?

-▶How are HELP/HECS repayments calculated in 2025?
+▶How are HELP/HECS repayments calculated in FY 2026-27?

-From FY 2025-26, HELP repayments use a new marginal system.
-You pay nothing below $67,000 in repayment income, 15 cents per dollar over $67,000 up to $125,000, and 17 cents per dollar over $125,000.
+HELP repayments use the marginal system introduced in FY 2025-26.
+In FY 2026-27 you pay nothing below $69,528 in repayment income, 15 cents per dollar over $69,528, and a further 17 cents per dollar over $129,717, capped at 10% of your repayment income.
 This replaces the old tiered percentage system and is fairer for people just above the threshold.